01740 655437 exams@entercic.org

 Services Available

 We have considerable experience in supporting Access Arrangement candidates.
 It should be remembered that our support is time sensitive, so if you are considering Access Arrangements, you should contact us at your earliest convenience (see process below – Step 1).
 Our Access Arrangement decisions are based on our physical, human and financial resource availability (see notes below).
-It’s not always possible to facilitate every request and we may not be able to support requests offered to you by other exam centres.
+It’s not always possible to facilitate every request and we may not be able to support requests offered to you by other, or previous, exam centres.

 N